CraftAcademy/library-challenge/README.md

 ```
 As a library clerk,
-I would like to be able to keep track of
+I would like to be able to see a list of
-which books are in the library
+all the books in my book list as well as title and author of the book
 ```

 Instructions